History, tourist information, and nearby accommodation

 This historic 17th-century mill stands at the heart of a 240-acre country park.
 Tour the working mill and follow the milling process from the arrival of grain sacks to the finished flour, which you can purchase in the Mill shop.
 Footpaths lead from the mill throughout the park and take in a 60-acre reservoir.

 Just outside Barnsley is the conservation village of Elsecar, where the Elsecar Heritage Centre is set in a remarkable landscape of industrial heritage, including a Heritage Railway, restored ironworks, and colliery.
-There are walks along the Deane and Dove Canal, regular stem and diesel train rides, and a regular programme of special heritage-oriented events.
+There are walks along the Deane and Dove Canal, regular steam and diesel train rides, and a regular programme of special heritage-oriented events.

 Address: Barnsley, Yorkshire, England